 NTP settings: View and update the NTP settings.
 Takes you to the Date and time page where you can change the NTP settings.

 Ongoing recordings

 Shows ongoing recordings and their designated storage space.

 Recordings: View ongoing and filtered recordings and their source.
-For more information, see Recordings on page 22

-Shows the storage space where the recording is saved.
+For more information, see space where the recording is saved.